Getting Started With Cloud Sites: Configuring SSL on Your Website(s)

-NOTE: This article is written for our Classic Cloud Control Panel.
-You can access this interface from the New Cloud Control Panel by clicking your username in the upper-right of the control panel and choosing the previous control panel from the menu.
+Note: This article is written for our Cloud Sites Control Panel.
+You can get to it from the Cloud Control Panel by clicking your name in the upper-right corner and selecting Cloud Sites Control Panel.

 Secure Sockets Layer (SSL) is an encryption technology that protects your visitors' private information while it's in transit via the Internet.

 Think of it like this.
 You're asking your site's visitors to divulge personal and business information.
 They need to trust you.
 They have to know that their data is secure from eavesdropping, tampering and even phishing attacks.
 And the more they trust you, the more likely they are to complete forms, purchase items and share valuable information online.
 SSL certificates let them know that they can confidently share their data with you.

 How does SSL work?
 Some applications that are configured to run SSL include web browsers like Internet Explorer and FireFox, email programs like Outlook, Mozilla Thunderbird, Apple Mail.app, and SFTP (secure file transfer protocol) programs, etc. These programs are automatically able to receive SSL connections.

 Adding SSL to a website on Cloud Sites is a quick and simple process.

 In this article we will discuss the following:

 - What types of SSL certificates can be installed